 Yes, all of Norbord’s wood panels can be recycled where wood recycling facilities are available.

-A distinct advantage of CaberDek and CaberShieldPlus is the ability for the products to be laid in various weather conditions.
-Dryness can’t always be guaranteed, but our product can be laid in damp conditions meaning less time wasted on the build.
+A distinct advantage of the weatherproof CaberDek and CaberShieldPlus P5 chipboard flooring panels is the ability for the products to be laid in various weather conditions.
+Dryness can’t always be guaranteed, but our weatherproof flooring panels can be laid in damp conditions meaning less time wasted on the build.

 Yes.
 Our products are available from UK distributors of engineered floors and are compatible with I Joist and metal web joists within their designs.